 Which D1 Baseball Schools Have the Best Graduation Rates?

-The average 4-year graduating rate for the general student population at these schools was 47.6%.
+The average 4-year graduating rate for the general student population at these schools was 48.7% which is higher than the national average of 43.7%.
 The good news is that the graduation rates for athletes are generally higher than that of the general student population.
 Unfortunately, they don’t make it easy to show the specific sports athletic graduation rates but you can read How to Find Student-Athlete Graduation Rates to, obviously, look up graduation rates.